ml27299/gen-sync/README.md

 Sync(function *(){

-	//the this.cb is utilized in this example, it should be the callback of the async function var response = yield asyncfunction1.run(this.cb)()
+	//the this.cb is utilized in this example, it should be the callback of the async function var response = yield asyncfunction1(this.cb)
 	response = response[1]

 	console.log(response) //my response!

-	//An alternative way of doing the same thing can look like this var response = yield this.sync(asyncfunction1)
+	//An alternative way of doing the same thing can look like this, since the last argument is the callback, gen-sync will handle it behind the scenes var response = yield this.sync(asyncfunction1)
 	response = response[1]